jeremyoblet/basic_web_server/README.md

 # Basic Web Server

-A simple HTTP server written in C++ supporting GET, POST, PUT, DELETE, HEAD, and CGI methods.
+A simple HTTP server written in C++ supporting GET, POST, PUT, DELETE, HEAD methods.
 This project is designed as a learning base or as a lightweight standalone server.

 ## 📁 Project Structure